Updated: Feb 21

 I left with a bag full of goodies.
 Among said goodies were these lovely, shiny, little things:

 Some time ago I wanted to make a game for my kids and I was trying to find something like these stones.
-The problem was I didn't know what they were what they were called or where to find them.
-I did go to Tiger to look for this "something" I needed but at that point they had not yet read my mind 😂 So you can probably imagine how happy I was when I saw these on my last visit.
+The problem was I didn't know what they were called or where to find them.
+I did go to Tiger to look for this "something" but at that point they had not yet read my mind 😂 So you can probably imagine how happy I was when I saw these on my last visit.

 The idea: roll the die - pick one phrase/word from the corresponding line - if it's correct, put your stone on it - get the whole row to win the game.
 Simple, right?
 Another option: play until all the squares are filled with stones and see who has more squares at the end.

 If you speak Polish you can see that the board above is for daily routines.
 Since creating it ... well actually since I started writing this post I made more ... and I made them better 😁